 recommends if you intend to photograph a rural fire, you should be wearing

-full PPE, including helmet & gloves, regardless of the size of the fire.
+full PPE, including helmet & gloves and P2 mask, regardless of the size of the fire.

 The clothing you wear at other incidents will depend on the type of incident